DTABaker/DTABaker.github.io/_posts/2025-09-15-AI-and-BigData-Honors-Forum.md

-## From Summer to Semester: Growing the AI & Big Data in Cancer Research Course
+## From Summer to Semester: Growing the AI and Big Data in Cancer Research Course

 This semester, I’ve had the chance to help out again with Dr. Wang’s AI & Big Data in Cancer Research course — this time in its new [Honors Forum version](https://www.memphis.edu/honors/members/courses.php).
 It’s one of the many specialty courses offered through the University of Memphis Helen Hardin Honors College, giving students a chance to explore unique topics in a smaller, hands-on setting.